Csouzaf/contacts-system/README.md

 3. Run .NET 6:
 >Configuration SQL Server In appsetting.json: <br>

->>"ConnectionStrings":{"DefaultConnection":"Server=NAME YOUR ACCOUNT SQL SERVER;Database=NAME YOUT DATABASE;Trusted_Connection=True;Integrated Security=True"},
+>>"ConnectionStrings":{"DefaultConnection":"Server=NAME YOUR SQL SERVER ACCOUNT;Database=NAME YOUR DATABASE;Trusted_Connection=True;Integrated Security=True"},

 >Path until cd api and past: **dotnet run** <br><br>

+4. Create Account

+> Create your account and login to the page

+5. Use the system

-4. In the router contacts, your click in "Novo Contato" and create the contact with name, email and tel.
+>In the router contacts, your click in "Novo Contato" and create the contact with name, email and tel.
 After this you can to put or delete the user.